Unboxed-Software/solana-course/content/getting-started.md

 - Highly decentralized, having one of the highest Nakamoto coefficient (decentralization score) of any proof-of-stake network.

-Many of the common use cases on Solana are only possible on Solana, due to the high costs and slow transation times of older blockchains.
+Many of the common use cases on Solana are only possible on Solana, due to the high costs and slow translation times of older blockchains.

 ## What will I learn on this course?